SuperOfficeDocs/superoffice-docs/docs/email/mailgun/spf/set-up.md

 ---
 title: How to set up SPF Record
 uid: set_up_spf
-description: How to set up SPF Record
+description: "How to set up an SPF Record."
 author: {github-id}
-keywords:
-so.topic: howto
-so.envir: cloud
-so.client: online
+so.date: 02.02.2022
+keywords: SPF, email, DNS record, domain so.topic: howto so.envir: cloud so.client: online